3 Ideas for Controlling Dollarweed in Your Lawn

 3. Regular feeding, 2-4 times per year, provides the nutrients your lawn needs to grow thick to help crowd out dollarweed.

 Mow high.
 Mowing at a height best for your lawn allows the grass to grow thick to help prevent weed seed germination by blocking sunlight's access to the soil.

 Control it.
 Don't hand-pull dollarweed.
-If you don't remove all of the root, the weed will grow back.
+If you don't remove all of the roots, the weed will grow back.
 If you only have a few dollarweed plants scattered throughout the lawn, spray them with Ortho® WeedClear™ Lawn Weed Killer Ready-to-Use.

-To control a more widespread dollarweed problem, first allow the lawn to dry out for two weeks.
+To control a more widespread dollarweed problem, first, allow the lawn to dry out for two weeks.
 Your lawn will be able to handle this short dry spell, but dollarweed will become stressed, making it more susceptible to a control product.
 Then use Ortho® WeedClear™ Lawn Weed Killer Ready-to-Spray to treat the entire lawn.